SOLARIS-VI/CapstoneProjectResources/README.md

 4. **UML Diagrams**
    - Class Diagram - MVP - COMPLETED
-   - Class Diagram - EXT - PENDING
+   - Class Diagram - EXT - COMPLETED

 5. **Avatars**
    - Various avatar images *(Additional avatars will be created if needed for the app.)*